CONSTITUTION AND RULES OF THE BURY AND DISTRICT

 5.

-Meeting.
-Five people entitled to vote
+Five people entitled to vote shall form a quorum.

-shall form a quorum at the Annual General Meeting.
-A Club failing to be represented shall be
+A Club failing to be represented shall be fined £10.

 6.

 Meetings.
-A Meeting

-and any relevant information for the new season, at which all clubs shall be
+collection of handbooks and any relevant information for the new season, at

-entitled to one vote.
+which all clubs shall be entitled to one vote.

 7.

-revision of the Rules of the League shall be made except at the Annual General
+alteration of, or amendment to, or revision of the Rules of the League shall be

-Meeting or Special General Meeting expressly called for that purpose.
-Any proposed alteration to the Rules must be
+called for that purpose.
+Any proposed

-notified in writing to the Secretary at least twenty-one days before the
+alteration to the Rules must be notified in writing to the Secretary at least

-Meeting and shall be circulated to all Clubs at least fourteen days before the
+twenty-one days before the Meeting and shall be circulated to all Clubs at

 8.

-League Rules.
+League

 (a)